MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/vpn.md

 - **On-premises network**.
 A private local-area network running within an organization.

+- **Azure Stack**.
+A network environment on an Azure Stack tenant subscription, running within an organization.
+The Azure Stack [VPN][az-vpn] gateway sends encrypted traffic across a public connection to virtual IP (VIP) addresses and includes the following components:
+     - Gateway subnet.
+A special subnet required to deploy the VPN Gateway on Azure Stack.
+     - Local network gateway.
+To indicate the target IP of the VPN gateway in Azure, as well as the address space of the Azure VNet.
+     - Site-to-site VPN tunnel.
+The connection type (IPSec) and the key shared with the Azure VPN Gateway to encrypt traffic.

 - **VPN appliance**.
 A device or service that provides external connectivity to the on-premises network.
 The VPN appliance may be a hardware device, or it can be a software solution such as the Routing and Remote Access Service (RRAS) in Windows Server 2012.
 For a list of supported VPN appliances and information on configuring them to connect to an Azure VPN gateway, see the instructions for the selected device in the article [About VPN devices for Site-to-Site VPN Gateway connections][vpn-appliance].

 - **Virtual network (VNet)**.
 The cloud application and the components for the Azure VPN gateway reside in the same [VNet][azure-virtual-network].

 - **Azure VPN gateway**.
-The [VPN gateway][azure-vpn-gateway] service enables you to connect the VNet to the on-premises network through a VPN appliance.
+The [VPN gateway][azure-vpn-gateway] service enables you to connect the VNet to the on-premises network through a VPN appliance or to connect to Azure Stack through a site-to-site VPN tunnel.
 For more information, see [Connect an on-premises network to a Microsoft Azure virtual network][connect-to-an-Azure-vnet].
 The VPN gateway includes the following elements:

   - **Virtual network gateway**.
 A resource that provides a virtual VPN appliance for the VNet.
 It is responsible for routing traffic from the on-premises network to the VNet.
   - **Local network gateway**.
 An abstraction of the on-premises VPN appliance.
 Network traffic from the cloud application to the on-premises network is routed through this gateway.